DewofyourYouth/dew-blog/content/post/the-80th-yahrtzeit-of-sam-shore/index.md

 Sam Shore / Shmarya Saranduk was the oldest son of [Hyman and Sarah Shore](/post/hyman-and-sarah) and was apparently a rather intimidating personality.
 He was Sabbath observant and religious, even in America.
 He also had an entrepreneurial spirit.
 He was a colorful personality and was often cast as protagonist in tall tales about great strength and somewhat unchecked aggression.
 This tendency is demonstrated in some of the notes below.

 He also had some artistic ability.
-He helped design the fresco at Sons on Jacob Synagogue in Providence, RI and some of his woodcuts are at the Museum of Fine Arts in Boston and have been sold at various Judica auctions.
+He helped design the fresco at Sons on Jacob Synagogue in Providence, RI and some of his paper cuttings are at the Museum of Fine Arts in Boston and have been sold at various Judica auctions.

 I have included notes on Sam Shore below from Ruth Mondlick and Rabbi Shmaria Shore.